Horatio Nelson, 1st Viscount Nelson: Assessment

 Nelson was regarded as a highly effective leader, and someone who was able to sympathise with the needs of his men.
 He based his command on love, rather than authority, inspiring both his superiors and his subordinates with his considerable courage, commitment and charisma—dubbed "the Nelson touch".Lambert 2004, xvii Nelson combined this talent with an adept grasp of strategy and politics, making him a highly successful naval commander.
-Admiral Togo, himself often called "the Nelson of the East", placed Nelson as among the greatest naval commanders in history—second only to Admiral Yi Sun-sin.
+Admiral Tōgō Heihachirō, himself often called "the Nelson of the East", placed Nelson as among the greatest naval commanders in history—second only to Admiral Yi Sun-sin.
 The memorandum Nelson wrote before Trafalgar expresses his attitude well: "No captain can do very wrong if he places his ship alongside that of the enemy."

 Nelson's personality was complex, often characterised by a desire to be noticed—both by his superiors and the public.
 He was easily flattered by praise, and dismayed when he felt he was not given sufficient credit for his actions.
 This led him to take risks, and to enthusiastically publicise his resultant successes, which was not always considered acceptable at the time.
 Nelson was also highly confident in his abilities, determined and able to make important decisions.
 His active career meant that he was considerably experienced in combat and was a shrewd judge of his opponents, able to identify and exploit his enemies' weaknesses.

 He was often prone to insecurities, however, as well as violent mood swings, and was extremely vain; he loved to receive decorations and tributes.
 Despite his personality, he remained a highly professional leader and was driven all his life by a strong sense of duty.
-Nelson's fame reached new heights after his death, and he came to be regarded as one of Britain's greatest military heroes, ranked alongside the Duke of Marlborough and Duke of Wellington.
-In the BBC's 100 Greatest Britons programme in 2002, Nelson was voted the ninth greatest Briton of all time.
+Nelson's fame reached new heights after his death, and he came to be regarded as one of Britain's greatest military heroes, ranked alongside John Churchill, 1st Duke of Marlborough, and Arthur Wellesley, 1st Duke of Wellington.
+In the BBC's 100 Greatest Britons programme in 2002, Nelson was voted the ninth-greatest Briton of all time.